Agent Skills: Browser Automation with browser-use CLI

 # Head/tail — limit output to first/last N lines

-# Regex match — filter output lines matching a pattern (ERE syntax)
+# Regex match — filter output lines matching an ERE pattern

 Combining flags: Filters apply in order: match → replace → head → tail.